-Description Checks that the input file is encoded to the expected standard.
+Check Description Standard Checks that the input file is encoded to the expected standard.
 Without this check, an MPEG-2 file (for example) could pass an MPEG-4 Video Template provided that the Template did not test any MPEG-4 specific features.
 Since treating an MPEG-2 stream as MPEG-4 will almost certainly lead to spurious alerts, Cerify will raise an alert and cease analysis immediately in the event of a mismatch between observed and expected standard.
 If the media file does not contain a video stream, an alert will be raised and processing will terminate immediately.
-Enables strict testing for compliance to the detected standard.
+Syntax Checks Enables strict testing for compliance to the detected standard.
 This will generate alerts for corrupted streams, and streams generated by misconfigured or noncompliant encoders.
 Each type of alert has a numeric ID, which is shown in the Alert Details page.
-Alerts can be suppressed individually (by entering the alert ID into the text field titled Plus additional alert IDs) as well as in a predefined group selected from the list.
+Suppress Alerts Alerts can be suppressed individually (by entering the alert ID into the text field titled Plus additional alert IDs) as well as in a predefined group selected from the list.
 Note that fatal alerts can never be suppressed.
 Also, the suppression of alerts does not apply to alerts arising out of attribute tests.
 Suppressed alerts will not count towards any of the alert limits set by the Alert limit or Individual Alert limit .
-This rule can be used to limit the number of video alerts raised.
+Alert limit This rule can be used to limit the number of video alerts raised.
 It is not possible to turn off this check; however the value can be set to a maximum of 10,000.
 Selecting the "Terminate processing if limit is exceeded" checkbox causes file processing to stop if the alert limit is exceeded.
 In this case, certain stream properties that require the whole file to be processed (such as length of stream) are not reported.
 Similarly, end of stream test cases will not be executed.
 If the checkbox is not cleared, processing will proceed to completion but any further video alerts will be suppressed and not shown.
 In either case, an alert will be raised, indicating that further alerts will not be raised.
 If the alert limit has been exceeded, fatal alerts will still be displayed.
 Note that the Individual Alert limit can be used to prevent the results being swamped by a particular video alert.
-This rule can be used to limit the number of video alerts with the same ID.
+Individual Alert limit This rule can be used to limit the number of video alerts with the same ID.
 This prevents the results being swamped by a particular video alert.
 It is not possible to turn off this check; however, the value can be set to a maximum of 10,000.
 This value should be kept lower than the Alert limit value, since the latter takes precedence.
+Quick Check Enabling the Quick Check rule prompts Cerify to run a partial check of the media file being tested.
+This rule lets you quickly gather basic stream information and perform checks on them without performing a full decode of the asset.
+Stream information thus gathered can also be used by automation clients using the CeriTalk API to select an appropriate Profile to apply to the media file or to perform content sorting based on stream attributes.